DataASAP/dataASAP/README.md

-# Welcome to DataASAP
+## Welcome to DataASAP
-DataASAP is a tool to help deidentifying healthcare data easier.
+DataASAP is an Electron based desktop tool to help deidentify healthcare data easier.
+It runs on Windows, MacOS and Linux.
+You may freely use this application.

-The images below show how the tool works.
+### Use Case
+The use case this supports is the situation where you need to send a deidentified transaction to some party, for example a technical support team.
+DataASAP allows you to simply paste the transaction into the application and press the De-identify button as shown below.
+Currently, DataASAP only supports NCPDP transactions such as telecom D.0, SCRIPT 10.6 and SCRIPT 20170714.
+Download the latest DataASAP release.
+Future releases will contain support for X12 and HL7 transactions.

+If you would like to get involved with this project as a developer, tester, submit ideas to improve it, please see the section below "How to Help"

 ![mainscreen_withdata](https://user-images.githubusercontent.com/2772894/51127517-3d9d8e80-17eb-11e9-8e0f-362654e24345.png)